MicrosoftDocs/windows-iotcore-docs/windows-iotcore/index.md

 ---

-<h2>Got Bugs?</h2>
+<h2>Got Bugs?
+Suggestions?</h2>
 <p>If you&#39;d like to report a bug, please use <a href="https://social.msdn.microsoft.com/Forums/en-US/fad1c6a0-e578-44a7-8e8d-95cc28c06ccd/need-logs-if-your-device-hasnt-updated-to-the-latest-iotcore-version?forum=WindowsIoT">the Feedback Hub app</a>.
-For anything else related to our documentation, file an issue on <a href="https://github.com/MicrosoftDocs/windows-iotcore-docs">our GitHub</a>.
+For anything else related to our documentation, such as suggestions, please file an issue on <a href="https://github.com/MicrosoftDocs/windows-iotcore-docs">our GitHub</a>.
+If you see anything you'd like to contribute or edit, open a pull request by clicking "Edit" in the upper right of any documentation page.
+We will not respond to any support-related inquiries on our issues channel - please refer to our forums for this.

 ---